 2. Lumberjackie soup.
 Vegan-friendly and easy to make, this recipe calls for a hodge-podge of vegetables that's packed with antioxidants and minerals.
 Just throw the ingredients into your crockpot, let it cook, and you're done!

-3. Creamy carrot and tomato soup.
-If you can brave the cold and want to try a chilled soup instead of a hot one, try this creamy carrot and tomato soup.
+3. Chilled soups.
+If you can brave the cold and want to try a chilled soup instead of a hot one, try one of these healthy and slimming chilled soups.

 4. Chicken, zucchini and potato soup.
 For the days when you want more than a snack, this flavor-packed soup's sure to please.
 The chicken and potatoes will help fill you up, while the zucchinis provide a serving of veggies.